ComNets-Bremen/GDI-Tutorials/src/01-arduino-flicker-candle.md

 Arduino flicker Candle
 ======================

-A LED controlled by an Arduino to flicker like a candle.

-And can be turned on an off by a button.
+An Arduino controlled LED that can be turned on and off an flickers like a candle.

 ---